kevinrfoster/ecob2000_preliminaries/README.md

 particularly if you are considering data analytics as career

-  - Learn basic programming in R – if you look at the first homework assignment, you’ll see that it requires some basic work with R. Get a head start.
+  - Learn more basic programming in R – if you look at the first homework assignment, you’ll see that it requires some basic work with R. Get a head start.
 Maybe start to read Hadley Wickham, R for Data Science.

 ### Basic Stats